YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 * Use the MERGE command to copy a global from the prior to the new location.
 Use extended references (to the prior global directory) to refer to global in the prior location.
 * If the globals you are moving have triggers, apply the definitions saved with MUPIP TRIGGER -SELECT earlier.
 * Turn replication on for the region of the new global location.
 * Make B the new originating instance.
-For more information, refer to “Switchover possibilities in an A→B replication configuration”.
+For more information, refer to `“Switchover possibilities in an A→B replication configuration” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#switchover-possibilities-in-an-a-b-replication-configuration>`_.

 On A: